MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Import-Csv.md

 The default is based on the culture settings of the Operating System (e.g. en-US culture will return a comma (,) by default).

 To find the list separator for a culture, use the following command: `(Get-Culture).TextInfo.ListSeparator`.

-If you specify a character other than the delimiter used in the CSV strings, ConvertFrom-Csv cannot create objects from the CSV strings.
-Instead, it returns the strings.

 ```yaml
 Type: SwitchParameter